 A job in the Pathology department of the local hospital was fun.
-I got to file extremely gruesome photos of dead folks.
-One guy buried an axe halfway in the ground and threw himself on it.
+One assignment included filing extremely gruesome photos of dead folks.
+Imagine the photo of the guy who buried an axe halfway in the ground and threw himself on it.
 Very dramatic.
 Mind you, I couldn't get into R-rated movies at the time.
-Anyway, I'm one of the few folks who loves hospitals.
+To this day, I love hospitals.

-Then, I moved into a funky South Street apartment.
+During college, I moved into a funky South Street apartment.
 I spent an ill-fated month working at Uno's Pizzaria.
-Aside from the fact that the cook did crack in the alley and unusual items ended up in the pizzas, I was the worst waitress in Philadelphia - ever.
+Aside from the fact that the cook did crack in the alley and unusual items ended up in the food, I was the worst waitress in Philadelphia - ever.
 I quit before they could fire me.

-Somehow, I managed to fit 20 credits a semester into two days.
-My 35mm camera became an appendage while studying radio-television-film at Temple University.
+Senior year, I managed to fit 20 credits a semester into two days so that I could work more.
+My 35mm camera had became an appendage while studying radio-television-film.
 After graduating, I took a freelance gig photographing an engagement party for a family who I'm fairly certain inspired the Sopranos.
 With that short-lived career behind me, I was introduced to a newspaper editor who was looking for a sections editor.
-I showed him my Temple News clippingsand the next thing I knew, I was a journalist.
-I had been writing my whole life, but it had never occurred to me that I could be a writer.
+I showed him my Temple News clippingsand that's when I became a journalist.
+I had been writing my whole life, but it had never occurred to me to pursue it professionally.
 Do what you bleed.

 Just as I was leaving the newspaper biz to freelance, a large pharmaceutical company offered me a fabulous communications position with equally fabulous pay and the opportunity to travel frequently to London.
-It was tempting.
-But, it wasn't me.
-I have no regrets.
+It was tempting and a defining moment.
+I turned it down and have no regrets.
 Although, it would be nice to take a trip across the pond for some fish and chips with a pint.
 Do you have a travel assignment for me?

 What?
-I love books, TV, movies, Italian food, alternative and baroque music, honeysuckle, the ocean, the moon, hot fudge sundaes with extra everything, my family and cat.
-Not in that order.
+I love books, TV, old movies, Italian food, alternative and baroque music, honeysuckle, the ocean, the moon, hot fudge sundaes with extra everything, my family, our dog and our cat.
 Best (and Bravest) Trip Taken: A Snow Mobile Safari Tour of Yellowstone National Park.
 It has got to be the most beautiful place on Earth.
 Proudest Accomplishments: My kids, my first newspaper series, my first spec script, teaching at Temple University and advocating for child sex abuse victims.